oVirt/ovirt-site/source/uncategorized/console-client-resources.html.md

 *   Native

-The requirements are the same as for Native Client for SPICE protocol.
+Client application that is capable of parsing an RDP file and invoke console session (e.g. mstsc.exe on MS Windows).

 *   Plugin

-Usage of the plugin doesn't require user intervention and is invoked automatically.
+<b>(MS Internet Explorer only)</b> Usage of the plugin doesn't require user intervention and is invoked automatically.